 I hope to return to the carnival one day so I can watch the night parade, take part in an old-time dance party, race down the ice slide, admire the snow sculpture contest and cheer on elite athletes at the canoe race.

-One day was not nearly enough to enjoy all the events at Carnaval de Québec, so I guess a return visit is in order!
+One day was not nearly enough to enjoy all the activities at Carnaval de Québec, so I guess a return visit is in order!

 Video Highlights from the Québec Winter Carnival